-GHENT – Today, the fifth batch of start-ups begins their accelerator program at The Birdhouse.
-They were selected from more than nine hundred dossiers and seventy pitches.
-What stood out above all was the great diversity.
-“We see totally new sectors emerging, but there is also a lot of innovation in the classic sectors,” says Henk Vandenbroucke, COO of The Birdhouse.
+GHENT – Today, the fifth batch of start-ups begins their accelerator program at The Birdhouse, an acclaimed startup accelerator program.
+Chosen from over nine hundred applications and seventy pitches, the selection has been marked by impressive diversity.
+“We’re witnessing new sectors emerging and traditional ones innovating,” says Henk Vandenbroucke, COO of The Birdhouse.
 “For example, legal tech is clearly on the rise and the sharing economy is also starting to conquer traditional bastions like the construction sector.”

 Specific target group

 He thinks it’s fantastic that so many entrepreneurs are ready in Flanders.
 Vandenbroucke: “Many of the submitted files came either from young starters with a still vague entrepreneurial idea, or from SMEs.
 With the Birdhouse, we are explicitly focusing on start-ups that have already developed and need just that one acceleration to be able to scale up.”

 Software and legal tech

 Amid the start-ups that were admitted to the accelerator program, there are quite a few software platforms.
 These are particularly broad: from HR, IT support and logistics to 3D visualization.
 Another striking trend is the rise of legal tech: a world where technology was slow to gain a foothold, but which is now rapidly digitizing.